joolswills/plugin.video.iplayer/README.md

 Installation

+The most recent versions are available for download from https://drive.google.com/folderview?id=0B_knGioK16E6RWZvb1dnRFNZQkk&usp=sharing

 Unpack the zip and copy to your Kodi addons folder.
-(On linux it is found in $HOME/.xbmc/addons/).
-Alternatively, you can install Hitcher's addon repo from http://wiki.xbmc.org/index.php?title=Unofficial_Add-on_Repositories that should contain an up to date release.
+(On linux it is found in ~/.kodi/addons/).

 Plugin Issues